Yuzhifur/Sentra-Chatbot/README.md

 - Users can search for:
   - Other users by username.
   - Publicly visible characters by name or attributes.
-- Search results provide clickable access to profile (not yet) and character pop ups for initiating a chat.
+- Search results provide clickable access to profile and character pop ups for initiating a chat.

 ### 4. 📁 Chat History Sidebar
 - A persistent sidebar displays the user's previous chat sessions, sorted by `lastUpdated`.